maxbai15/maxbai15.github.io/_posts/2025-12-15-CNC-Mountain-Topo.md

 ### What I Would Do Differently

-* **Smaller Ball Nose:** For a more detailed finish, I would upgrade to a $1/16"$ or even $0.8 \text{ mm}$ Ball Nose bit for the Finishing Pass.
+* **Smaller Ball Nose:** For a more detailed finish, I would upgrade to a 1/16" or even 0.8mm Ball Nose bit for the Finishing Pass.
 While it increases machine time, the contour lines and subtle elevation changes would be rendered more accurately.
 * **Contour Lines:** I plan to incorporate a V-carve toolpath to engrave the topographic contour lines onto the surface *after* the 3D finishing pass.
 This would add a beautiful, map-like layer of detail.

 ### Future Plans